deepkit/deepkit-website2/src/pages/documentation/runtime-types/types.md

 ## Data

 Each property can add additional meta-data that can be read via the Reflection API.
-See xref:runtime-types.adoc#runtime-types-reflection[Runtime Types Reflection] for more information.
+See [Runtime Types Reflection](runtime-types.md#runtime-types-reflection) for more information.

 ```typescript
 import { ReflectionClass } from '@deepkit/type';